 Why Hire a Consultant

-Quick Stats
+Here Are Some Quick Stats

-• About 97–98% of federal cases end with a guilty plea
+About 97–98% of federal cases end with a guilty plea

-• Only about 2% reach trial
+Only about 2% of defendants a reach trial

-• Fewer than 1% of defendants are acquitted—typically around 0.3–0.5% in recent years
+of defendants are acquitted—typically around 0.3–0.5%

 When facing the Feds, a lawyer just isn’t enough